 In this session, we will delve into the evolving landscape of remote monitoring, addressing the increasing challenges associated with managing vast amounts of data collected from wearables, implantables, and external monitoring devices.
 We will explore the complexities of integrating data across diverse platforms, with a particular focus on overcoming interoperability barriers.

-02:45 PM (EDT)
+02:45 PM (EST)

-– 03:30 PM (EDT)
+– 03:30 PM (EST)

 Pediatric EP and Cardiac Tech: Lifesaver or Just the Start?